erlendandre/dat250-assignment2/dat250-expass2.md

 Following a test-driven approach, the following scenario is fully implemented and tested:

 1. Create a new user
-2. List all users -> shows the newly created user
+2. Confirmation of user and number of users (1)
 3. Create another user
-4. List all users again -> shows two users
+4. Confirmation of user and number of users (2)
-5. User 1 creates a new poll
+5. User 1 creates a new poll (and poll options) and invites user 2 to vote

-6. List polls -> shows the new poll
+First a "bad path" is tested:

-7. User 2 votes on the poll
+7. User 1 tries to vote on the poll (only user 2 has been invited)
+8. User 2 tries to vote on a non-existing poll
+9. Try to invite user to a non-existing poll
+10. Try to invite user to public poll

+Then a "happy path" is tested:
+11. User 2 votes
-8. User 2 changes his vote
+12. User 2 changes his vote
-9. List votes -> shows the most recent vote for User 2
+13. Confirm the most recent vote for User 2
-10. Delete the one poll
-11. List votes -> empty
+14. Confirm deleted poll returns 404

-All scenarios are implemented in `Assignment2ApplicationTests.java` and pass successfully.
+Implemented in `Assignment2ApplicationTests.java` and pass successfully.

 ---

 ## 3. Technical Issues Encountered

-- **Cross-test dependencies:** Tried to split the "flow" into multiple test methods, which caused problems related to objects created in just one test (e.g., a user or poll) that was not accessible in the other tests.
-The solution was simply to use one comprehensive integration test that simulates the entire scenario from user creation to poll deletion, even though it might not be the best practice.
+- **Cross-test dependencies:** Tried to split the test scenarios into multiple test methods, which caused problems related to objects created in just one test (e.g. a user or poll) that was not accessible in the other tests.
+Solved by using one big test method that simulates the entire scenario from user creation to poll deletion, even though it might not be the best practice.
+Also added testing for "edge cases".
-- **Vote deletion:** Ensuring cascade deletion required attention to JPA mappings.
-Verified via integration tests.

 ---

-## 4. Pending Issues

-- OpenAPI documentation (`@Operation` annotations) was considered but deferred for simplicity.
-- No authentication/authorization is implemented; all endpoints are open.

----

 ## 5. Notes

-- All tests are located in `src/test/kotlin/no/hvl/dat250/assignment2/Assignment2ApplicationTests.kt`.
+- All tests are located in `src/test/java/no/hvl/dat250/assignment2/Assignment2ApplicationTests.java`.
 - The application runs on a random port during tests (`@SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.RANDOM_PORT)`), and URLs are dynamically constructed.
 - Gradle is used for building and test automation, including a GitHub Actions workflow.